How to Read Comics Like Never Before: Unveiling the Secrets of the Ninth Art

 Beyond the Known: Forget All Other Media Surrounding This One

 Look at this: How much of the character or the story is recapped in it to help those who know nothing?
 And in what ways is the character truly different?
-Perhaps a writer has changed, and a character who until now was cruel turns out to actually be sensitive, revealing a magnificent inner world that we hadn’t imagined until now.
+Perhaps a writer has changed, and a character who until now was cruel turns out to actually be sensitive, revealing a magnificent inner world that we had not imagined until now.

 Should you then assume that the character was always like this, only that it hadn’t been said, or that the new writer is changing their personality to tell new stories?
 Is it possible that this sometimes happens with the same writer, without the need for anyone on the team to change?

-We propose that you go back to previous episodes and analyze: Is it possible that the writer, seeing what the artists have done with their indications, has decided to rely on it to transform the characters, to better take advantage of the potential of the other team members, the artist or the inker?
+We propose that you go back to previous episodes and analyze: Is it possible that the writer, seeing what the artists have done with their instructions, has decided to rely on it to transform the characters, to better take advantage of the potential of the other team members, the artist or the inker?

 You’ll discover that a character is never the same, that under the same name and the same image (which sometimes constitute, in fact, the same brand) there are actually a multitude of characters that are unique to each story told with them.
 No matter that they’re all called Captain Midnight Gunpowder, in uninterrupted publication in comics, newspaper strips, radio theater, serials, and television since 1931.